 Renault ZOE review - Practicality, comfort and boot space

-Look beyond the limited range, and the all-electric ZOE is as practical as any other supermini on the market
+With improved range and access to faster charging options, the Zoe is as practical as any other supermini on the market

-As a full five-seater with a 338-litre boot (that’s 38 litres more than in a Clio), the Zoe is a better choice than the Volkswagen e-up! if you regularly carry passengers and luggage.
+As a full five-seater with a 338-litre boot, the Zoe is a wiser choice than the Volkswagen e-up! if you regularly carry passengers and luggage.
 In fact, the packaging is so impressive that the car’s accommodation is pretty much a match for any supermini out there.

 The Zoe doesn't come as standard with a traditional three-pin home charging socket, so buyers planning occasional longer trips away from home will need to fork out for it on the options list.
 At least Renault will fit a home wall charger for free if you’ve got a driveway or garage.